 We emphatically reject today’s welfare and regulatory state.
 “We the people” demand less of our federal government rather than more.
 We commit ourselves as a nation to the principles and policies of a limited federal government and to the recovery of our Founders’ vision of a government that secures our rights.
 We insist that for government to play its proper role, it must be properly limited in its role.

-Although government must perform its proper responsibilities effectively and energetically through the three distinct branches of federal government and through all 50 states and thousands of counties and local municipalities, we demand that the government recognize the clear constitutional limits to its powers.
+Government must perform its proper responsibilities effectively through the three distinct branches of federal government, through all 50 states and through thousands of counties and local municipalities.
+We demand that the government recognize the clear constitutional limits to its powers.